Model Tampering Attacks Enable More Rigorous Evaluations of LLM Capabilities: Experiment Details

 \subsection{Attack Methods and Implementation}

 \paragraph{Greedy Coordinate Gradient (GCG)} GCG \citep{zou2023universal} performs token-level substitutions to an initial prompt by evaluating the gradient with respect to a one-hot vector of the current token.
+Unlike standard GCG, which is typically used to make a model output a specific string, we used a universal version of GCG, optimized over a set of examples to elicit a more general harmful behavior (e.g., giving correct responses to biology questions).
 We implemented both time-bounded attacks on each unlearned model and transfer attacks using prefixes from one model to attack others.
 Unless otherwise specified, we report the mean performance of each gradient-guided attack.